 Can You Freeze Cheese?

-With the example given above is an explanation as to why those two types of cheese have different shelf lives in the freezer.
+The example given above is an explanation as to why those two types of cheese have different shelf lives in the freezer.

-Hard cheeses will last for around one fourth to one third of a year while soft and spread cheese will go no longer than a month.
+Hard cheeses will last for around one-fourth to one-third of a year while soft and spread cheese will go no longer than a month.

 Another thing to note is that cheese will of course still age, just a lot slower if kept in the freezer.
 A month compared to the week cream cheese can stay in the fridge is still a lot of extra storage time.

 Despite the longer shelf life, the cheese will change texture due to the freezing process.
 Even when thawed, the cheese will become crumbly and is likely to fall apart.